fangru-lin/fangru-lin.github.io/_pages/about.md

 ---
 Hi!
 I am Fangru and welcome to my page!

 I'm reading for a DPhil degree at University of Oxford with a research focus on NLP.
 I'm also affiliated with the Alan Turing Institute as an enrichment student.
-I'm working on linguistically informed LLMs, mainly on semantic/pragmatic implications on NLP technologies.
-I also want to know how human cognitive models can help us understand/develop LLMs.

-I am supervised by Prof Janet Pierrehumbert and Prof Daniel Altshuler.
-My academic interests mainly lie in:
+I'm supervised by Prof Janet Pierrehumbert and Prof Daniel Altshuler.
+My academic interests are mainly in understanding and improving LLMs in reasoning and planning, by robust derivation and application of logical relations.

-· Developing better models to understand complex linguistic meanings and reasoning paths for decision making and language understanding<br>
-· Very interested in neuro-symbolic methods and formal theories!

 For most recent publications, please visit <a href="https://scholar.google.com/citations?hl=en&user=LFS5dV0AAAAJ&view_op=list_works&gmla=AH70aAUk-YR0U8wbiYzthyQPh586N3BiLX81qUI5qSFmTfPfQR1Q7iqAQc0jF2n-jXZtXnUvlCJDYi7wLJE5Tjgf" target="_blank"> my Google scholar page</a>.

-I co-organize OxNLP, a hybrid weekly reading group sharing sota NLP works at University of Oxford.
-See more information and feel free to join our mailing list <a href="https://eng.ox.ac.uk/oxnlp/" target="_blank">here</a>.

 My non-academic interests are in music and sports!
 I have level-10 (highest level) piano player certificate.
 I have also been in many sing comps including Voice of China, and Chinese sing comp (唱响津城) at University of Oxford (will be in more sing comps hopefully!)
 For sports, I often play golf and do Pilates.
 I sometimes ski.